-CHICAGO PEDESTRIAN ACCIDENT ATTORNEY
+CHICAGO PEDESTRIAN ACCIDENT LAWYER

 We know it might be hard to imagine that pedestrian accidents are a big problem in Chicago.
 After all, how often do they actually make the news?
 Unfortunately, they are much more common than you might think.
 In fact, they’re actually a large problem in the busy Windy City.
-According to data from the Illinois Department of Transportation, we see that dangers to pedestrians are very real.
-In 2018, of 5,006 Chicago motor vehicle accidents that involved pedestrians, 4,711 involved injuries.
-That’s an incredible 94% rate of injury.
-Furthermore, we see that 1,045 of those injuries are “Type A”, or the most serious type.
-These cases see major trauma to pedestrians which result in extensive medical treatment and changes to their daily life.
-In Chicago alone, 2,963 pedestrians suffered injuries, and 64 lost their lives.
+According to data from the Illinois Department of Transportation, 3,311 pedestrian accidents happened in 2020.
+172 of these resulted in pedestrian deaths and the rest resulted in serious injury.

 - Turning at an intersection or red light